 This process is like screen-printing a t-shirt, and it prepares the board for soldering by applying solder paste to the exact places in the right quantities.
 The screen, in this case, is a thin stainless steel stencil that enables assemblers to place the paste at the right spots.

 A stencil for soldering chips

-The soldering paste consists of tiny grey balls of metal that are 96.5% tin, 3% silver, and 0.5% copper.
-Application and spreading of the paste happen in an assembly line, so everything is automated.
+The soldering paste consists of tiny grey balls of metal 96.5% tin, 3% silver, and 0.5% copper.
+The paste application and spreading happen in an assembly line, so everything is automated.

 Step 2: Pick and Place

 Traditionally, assembly experts used to pick and place SMD by hand, but robots automated the process making it faster and more accurate.
 They set the electronic components over the spots with solder paste applied earlier.
 With the solder paste in place, the next step is picking and placing SMD using a robotic machine.

 Step 3: Reflow Soldering